 Practical Tips for Using Hot Peppers Safely

 - Remove seeds and membranes first.
-Most of the heat lives there — even in milder peppers.
+80-90% of capsaicin concentrates in these areas, even in mild peppers.

 - Store dried peppers properly.
-Keep them in airtight containers away from light to preserve potency.
+Keep in airtight containers with silica gel packets to prevent moisture-induced capsaicin degradation.

 Buying Guide: Choosing the Right Pepper for Your Needs

 Picking the perfect pepper depends on your experience, desired flavor profile, and intended use.
-Let’s break it down by category.
+Let’s break it down by category with scientific insights.

 For Beginners & Families